ankile/imitation-juicer/README.md

 This should open a window with the simulated environment and the robot in it.

-If you encounter the error `ImportError: libpython3.8.so.1.0: cannot open shared object file: No such file or directory` this might be remedied by adding the conda environment's library path to the `LD_LIBRARY_PATH` environment variable.
+If you encounter the error `ImportError: libpython3.8.so.1.0: cannot open shared object file: No such file or directory`, this might be remedied by adding the conda environment's library path to the `LD_LIBRARY_PATH` environment variable.
 This can be done by, e.g., running:

 ```bash
 export LD_LIBRARY_PATH=YOUR_CONDA_PATH/envs/YOUR_CONDA_ENV_NAME/lib